3F/web.vsSBE/_doc/Features/vssbe.md

   </ItemGroup>
 ```

+etc.

 But some not...

-And if your project cannot be shared between versions of Visual Studio (for example, if you use the Experimental instance for debugging, etc.)
+And if your project cannot be shared between several versions of Visual Studio (for example, if you use the Experimental instance for debugging, etc.)
 Or if you only need the unified name and similar: you should define the **unified project** name for all used .sln with **ProjectName** property for specific project file.

-## Via User-Variables & Global MSBuild properties
+### Via User-Variables & Global MSBuild properties

 The most easy way, just: